 B.A.
 (Hons) in Creative and Professional Writing

-The Creative and Professional Writing Programme at HKBU is the first UGC-funded undergraduate programme in Hong Kong dedicated to creative and professional writing learning in both the Chinese and English languages.
+The Creative and Professional Writing Programme at HKBU is the first UGC-funded undergraduate programme in Hong Kong tertiary institutions dedicated to creative and professional writing learning in both the Chinese and English languages.
 The Programme has developed from a very popular concentration of the Humanities Programme.
 Apart from cultivating students to write in the creative and professional fields, the Creative and Professional Writing Programme also aims to nurture students' academic potential, cultural dimensions and sense of creativity, and to enhance their professional value.

 The Creative and Professional Writing Programme incorporates two distinct characteristics: